Find Affordable College Courses

 West Lafayette, IN

-Out of the 7 schools in the Great Lakes Region that were part of this year’s ranking, Purdue University - Main Campus landed the # 4 spot on the list.
-Purdue is a fairly large public school located in the city of West Lafayette.
+A rank of #4 on this year’s list means Purdue University - Main Campus is a great place for forestry students working on their bachelor’s degree.
+Purdue is a very large public school located in the small city of West Lafayette.

 About 63% of the students majoring in forestry at the school are women while 37% are male.